-This course is being taught online via Canvas.
 To access Canvas, go to www.Canvas.ubc.ca.
 Click on the Login button and proceed with your login name and password.
 You will then be able to access the content of all of your courses that are available on Canvas.
 In order to ensure that you'll receive emails for the course from Canvas, you'll need to add your email address to Canvas.
 Please do not email me from Canvas, as I cannot respond and I do not receive them in my UBC mail.
 Only use paul.gabias@ubc.ca.
 You can also email my Assistant, Cheryl Ash at cheryl.ash@ubc.ca.
-I post pre-recorded lectures in the Lecture Recordings Module.
-Also, I post supplementary material in the Readings and Videos Module.
+I post supplementary material in the Readings and Videos Module.